-But there are only two kinds of loans that offer zero-down financing to those who qualify: USDA and VA loans.
+But there are only two major types of home loans that offer zero-down financing to those who qualify: USDA and VA loans.
 If you don’t meet the VA’s military service guidelines, a USDA loan may be an option for you.
 Then you’ll only need to save for closing costs.

 When you put more than 20% down on a conventional loan, you don’t have to pay private mortgage insurance (PMI).
 Mortgage insurance makes up for a smaller down payment.
-It’s added to your monthly mortgage payment until you’ve paid off a certain amount of your loan.
+It’s added to your monthly mortgage payment until you’ve paid off a certain amount of your loan, typically 20%.

 Both USDA loans and conventional loans require an appraisal by an independent third-party before approving the loan, but they have slightly different purposes.

 For a conventional loan, the appraisal makes sure the loan amount is appropriate for the home’s value.
 If a conventional lender issues you a loan that’s greater than the property value, they can’t recoup their losses from the price of the physical property.
-If you want a report on the condition of the home and potential issues, like the condition of the roof, appliances, etc., you hire a home inspector.
+If you want a report on the condition of the home and potential issues like the condition of the roof, appliances, etc., you hire a home inspector.

 - Like an appraisal for a conventional loan, it checks to see that the value of the home is appropriate for the loan amount.

 - It makes sure the condition of the home meets USDA standards.
-That means if must be in basic livable condition to qualify.
+That means it must be in basic livable condition to qualify.
 Things like the roof and heating systems must work and be up to code.
 It can’t have broken windows.
 The appraiser will look for insect damage, and check that the well and septic systems meet USDA guidelines.

 If you want a more in-depth report on what you’re buying, you should still hire a home inspector.

 USDA loans help make purchasing a home more affordable for those living in qualifying rural areas.
 Though you'll still pay closing costs, if you qualify, you'll likely get a lower interest rate and won’t be required to make a down payment.
 You can do a preliminary check on the USDA eligibility site to see if the address of a home you’re interested in and your income qualifies, but it’s always best to let an expert help you understand your mortgage options.